jaimeizuz/business-automation-platform-jbpm/README.md

 # Profiles
-Although you can combine services the way you want, a set of default profiles are provided:
+Although you can combine services the way you want, a set of default profiles are provided (docker-compose 1.28.0 or later is required.
+Otherwise, just comment services you don't want to start and exec "docker-compose up"):

 **Starts the full stack (kie-server single node)** Requires over 14GB of free RAM